 Boil again for at least half an hour.
 Unfortunately, you will not be able to tell if enough pectin has been released while the marmalade is hot.

-When you think it’s done, remove your cloth bag or tea strainer and let the mixture in the pot cool, first on a trivet on the counter, then in the fridge.
+When you think it’s done, remove your cloth bag or tea strainer and let the mixture in the pot cool, first on a trivet on the counter, then in the refrigerator.

 Just like when you make Jell-O at home, the marmalade will set as it cools.

-Check on it after 4-5 hours in the fridge.
+Check on it after 4-5 hours in the refrigerator.
 If it’s set, you’re done!

 If not, you will either have to add the cloth bag or tea strainer full of the pulp back into the pot and boil again or add store-bought pectin to the mixture until it sets.